antoniomuso/Next/README.md

 **Watch a demo [here](https://youtu.be/r-WBsEpnS9Q).**

 ## Gestures
 If you want to use gestural interaction, there are two different gestures (*Finger Snap* or *Rotate right*) to go to the next slide and one (*Rotate left*) to go back to the previous one.
+You can use both hands, but Kinect support for left one is experimental.

 ### Finger Snap Gesture
 You can snap your finger to go on.